maziac/z80dismblr/Readme.md

 ![](documentation/images/starwarrior_wrong_sub.jpg)

 This example shows 4 roots.
 Why is this?
 1. SNA_LBL_MAIN_START_A660 is the address from the SNA file.
-Since no other code parts references (jumps to) it, it is a root.
+Since no other code parts reference (jumps to) it, it is a root.
 Here truly the program starts.
 2. INTRPT1 is the interrupt that is called 50 times per second on the Spectrum.
 Normally z80dismblr cannot find interrupts because it uses a CFG anaylsis and if no location refers to the interrupt z80dismblr cannot see it.
 So you would have to manually set the interrupt address via an argument to z80dimblr ("--codelabel address").
 In this case however the "-tr" option was used and so z80dismblr could additionally analyse the traces and find the interrupt by itself.
 3. INTRPT2: This in fact is the real interrupt location.
 Here a simple "JP INTERPT1" could be found.
 The reason why z80dismblr did not draw any lines from here is: it is self-modifying code.
 The binary that z80dismblr anaylsed simply contains 3 "NOP" operations.
 Thus there is no label.
 The jump operation and the jump location is written by executing the code.
 But since z80dismblr doesn't do a dynamic analysis it cannot see the these values.